FYP-user/NIR-VIS-face-image-recognition-based-on-multi-attention-fusion/README.md

 ## Title
 Lightweight NIR-VIS face image recognition using deep learning and multi-attention fusion

-## Dataset Introduction and Dataset Source
+## Dataset Information and ‎Description
 https://github.com/ZhaoJ9014/face.evoLVe#Data-Zoo
 The CASIA NIR-VIS 2.0 face dataset is one of the most prominent NIR-VIS face recognition datasets.
 The BUAA-VISNIR face dataset is a widely used heterogeneous face database, often employed for 376